aws-samples/aws-opendata-samples/guidances/configuring-public-data-access-with-S3-and-SNS.md

-# Configuring Public Data Access and Notifications with Amazon S3 and Amazon SNS
+# Manually Onboard to the Open Data Program and Set Up Update Notifications

 ## Overview